Skip to main content

-Calligraffiti is a form of modern art where calligraphy lettering and graffiti collide, resulting in a truly unique style.
+Calligraffiti is a form of modern art where calligraphy lettering and graffiti meet, resulting in a truly unique style.

 When you come across writing on a wall, do you immediately see it as “vandalism” or “art”?
 When you witness Calligraffiti, you might find yourself in awe, unsure of how to classify this incredible fusion.
-Some might say it falls into the realm of abstract expressionism, while others simply see it as captivating street art that adds a vibrant touch to our urban landscapes.
-Calligraffiti is a testament to the power of art to transcend boundaries and bring together seemingly disparate forms into something truly extraordinary.
+Some might say it falls into the realm of abstract expressionism, while others simply see it as captivating street art that adds a unique touch to our urban landscapes.
+Calligraffiti is a statement to the power of art to transcend boundaries and bring together seemingly disparate forms of art into something extraordinary.

 A glimpse of a new Calligraffiti mural taking shape at Progress on Main